Kids & family

 The capital of rock candy is called Gränna

 Rock candy has its home in Gränna where it is made in many sizes, flavours and colours.
 The original is red and white with a peppermint test.
-The mother of rock candy, Amalia Eriksson, flavoured sweets with peppermint to cure her daughter’s cold and discovered that it tasted really nice.
+The mother of rock candy, Amalia Eriksson, has brought on many smiles.
+In 1859 she was given official permission by the town administration in Gränna to: "Here in the town as a means of support, bake with her own hands coarse rye and fine breads and make so-called rock candy."
 The Swedish word for rock candy is ‘polkagris’.
 At that time, polka was a very popular dance, and the men liked to use sweets to attract ladies to dance, and thereof the name ‘polkagris’!

 A passion for chocolate in Kalmar